-Expectations for students’ dress and appearance at school are grounded in the belief that school is a student's place of work.
-As such, students must dress appropriately for their work at school to ensure maximum engagement in learning and minimal distractions.
-Similarly, the expectations for dress and appearance apply to school-related functions.
+Expectations for students’ dress and appearance at school are grounded in the belief that school is the children’s place of work.
+As such, students must dress appropriately for their work at school to ensure maximum engagement in learning.
+Expectations for dress apply to any school related activity or function.
 As in past years, student dress and appearance cannot be disruptive to the educational process.
-It is the school’s expectation that students will not wear the following in school:

-- Clothing referencing drugs, alcohol and tobacco products
+- Clothing that reference drugs, alcohol and/or tobacco products

-Shorts and skirts must be no shorter than fingertips’ length when hands are placed at sides.
 Students whose dress or appearance is deemed disruptive to the educational process will be asked to change to more suitable dress that meets the expectations of dressing for the work of school.
 Repeated dress code violations will result in parent notification.